 The EW-7833UAC smoked the competition, with class leading throughput on four of the six tests, which included both the 2.4 GHz and 5 GHz frequencies.
 We came away particularly impressed on the close 5 GHz test of 298.9 Mbps, much faster than some other respectable adapters could muster.
 The only real weakness was on the far tests where this adapter gave up a little ground to the competition.
 Perhaps the best part is that the street price of this adapter is $34 making these kinds of speeds affordable for all.

 Best nano USB Wi-Fi adapter

-The Linksys WUSB6100M gets termed “micro” by the Linksys folks, and is quite small.
-It offers AC600 speeds, of N150, and AC433 Mbps.
+The Linksys WUSB6300 gets termed "micro" by the Linksys folks, and is quite small.
+It offers AC1200 speeds, which translates to about 860Mbps via 5GHz, and 300Mbps on 2.4GHz.
 Even with the diminutive size, it supports the latest technology for wireless adapters, including MU-MIMO and Beamforming.

 Best budget USB Wi-Fi adapter

 Standard: AC1200 IEEE 802.11 a/b/g/n/ac | Frequencies: 2.4GHz + 5GHz | Dimensions: 80 x 27 x 12 mm (3.1 x 1 x 0.5 in.) | Weight: 20 g (0.7 oz)